As if it hasn’t been obvious, sports life in Kansas City has really become exciting.

-Page 2 of 2 - Dick would keep athletic directors on their toes – he would ask for schedules months in advance.
+Dick would keep athletic directors on their toes – he would ask for schedules months in advance.
 The guy was organized, and he expected you to be just as organized.

 If you have lived in Independence in the last 55 years, you are familiar with his contribution to the community.
 He has served in many capacities to help local organizations.
 Not many times does a guy who writes become the topic of an article.
 I thought it was time.

 Dick Puhr has been a major positive in high school sports for over 50 years and it is high time he gets his due recognition.